Nguyễn Ngọc Thơ: Prime minister

 One of Nhu's objectives was to trick dissidents into joining the false uprising so that they could be identified and eliminated.
 Another objective of the public relations stunt was to give a false impression of the strength of the regime.
 The first stage of the scheme would involve loyalist soldiers, disguised as insurgents, faking a coup and vandalising the capital.
 A "revolutionary government" consisting of opposition activists who had not consented to being named in the regime would be announced, while Diệm and Nhu would pretend to be on the run.
-During the orchestrated chaos of the first coup, the loyalists and Nhu's underworld contacts would kill the leading plotting generals and their assistants, such as Thơ, CIA officer Lucien Conein, and U.S. Ambassador Henry Cabot Lodge Jr. A fake "counter-coup" was to follow, whereupon the loyalists would triumphantly re-enter Saigon to restore the Diệm regime.
+During the orchestrated chaos of the first coup, the loyalists and Nhu's underworld contacts would kill the leading plotting generals and their assistants, such as Thơ, CIA officer Lucien Conein, and US Ambassador Henry Cabot Lodge Jr. A fake "counter-coup" was to follow, whereupon the loyalists would triumphantly re-enter Saigon to restore the Diệm regime.
 However, the plot failed because Đính was part of the coup plot and sent the loyalist forces out of the capital to open the door for the rebels.

-After the coup on 1 November 1963, in which Diệm and Nhu were killed the following day, Thơ was appointed Prime Minister by Minh's military junta five days later, on 6 November 1963.
+After the coup on 1 November 1963, in which Diệm and Nhu were killed the following day, Thơ was appointed prime minister by Minh's military junta five days later, on 6 November 1963.
 He was the leading civilian in the provisional government overseen by the Military Revolutionary Council (MRC).
-Minh had earlier promised U.S. officials that the civilians would be above the generals in the hierarchy.
+Minh had earlier promised US officials that the civilians would be above the generals in the hierarchy.
 In addition, he was minister for finance and the economy.
 Thơ's appointment was not universally popular, with some leading figures privately lobbying for a clean break from the Diệm era.